Alex3DLabs/Klipper_Configs/Voron/Sensorless_Homing/ReadMe.md

 I followed this guide https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html

+In both the home macros "_HOME_X" and "_HOME_Y" you will see
+{% set HOME_CURRENT = 0.7 %}
+For a better experience change that to 0.5 %

 But it wasn't all I needed for my Trident as I am running the Beacon 3d Scanning probe.
 See info in my Trident 350 section

 On a BTT Octopus v1.1 you have to set the stallguard jumper set per stepper driver to enable sensorless homing and not have any physical endstop switch connected to the endstop port.